LucasTavaresA/SingleComment.nvim/README.md

 # SingleComment.nvim

-Super simple comment plugin that always uses single line comments
+Comment using only single line comments.

 ## Contents